Delvin Breaux

-Delvin Lionel Breaux (born October 25, 1989) is an American former professional football cornerback who played in the Canadian Football League (CFL) and National Football League (NFL).
+Delvin Lionel Breaux (born October 25, 1989) is an American former professional football player who was a cornerback in the Canadian Football League (CFL) and National Football League (NFL).
 He was a member of the Louisiana Bayou Vipers, New Orleans VooDoo, Hamilton Tiger-Cats, New Orleans Saints, and BC Lions.

 Early life

 Breaux attended McDonogh 35 High School in New Orleans, Louisiana.
 He fractured his C4, C5 and C6 vertebrae during a kickoff return in a high school football game on October 27, 2006.
 His doctor said it was "like a miracle" that he was neurologically fine.
 He had earlier received a scholarship to play football for the LSU Tigers.
 The Tigers honored his scholarship and he arrived at LSU in December 2008 but was never cleared to play.
 He was a player-coach for the Tigers.
 Breaux eventually stopped going to practice and later left LSU.

 Professional career

 Louisiana Bayou Vipers

 Breaux played for the Louisiana Bayou Vipers of the Gridiron Developmental Football League (GDFL) in 2012 and was named an All-Star.